 The city has a number of historic buildings, including the second-smallest Cathedral in England.

 Who knows, you may even bump into one of the many Towie stars who frequent the city!

-For more fantastic ideas and amazing scenic walks in the area you can visit the Essex Walks website here: http://www.essexwalks.com/walks/st_chelmsford.html
+For more fantastic ideas and amazing scenic walks in the area you can visit the Essex Walks website here.

-Activities in and around the area include the Marsh Farm Animal Adventure Park, The Chelmsford Miniature Railway, bowling and the new Jump Street trampoline park are among the local attractions.
+The Marsh Farm Animal Adventure Park, the Chelmsford Miniature Railway, bowling, and the brand-new Jump Street trampoline park are among the local attractions.

-For even more ideas of fun activities and days out with the kids, visit https://www.dayoutwiththekids.co.uk/things-to-do/east/essex/chelmsford
+For even more ideas for fun activities and days out with the kids, click here.

 With such a variety of different outings and activities on offer, there’s never a dull moment in Chelmsford.